 Not many people realize it, but the largest minority in the United States includes people of every race and ethnicity, and of every economic level, and of every background: People with disabilities.
 54 million people, or 19 percent of the civilian non-institutionalized population, including 10 percent of people age 18 to 64, have disabilities.
 When we stop to consider that fact, it becomes clear why our public places need to, and want to, be accessible for such a large segment of our population.
-Perhaps the most recognizable way we assure access to public facilities and businesses for persons with disabilities is by using handicapped parking signs to reserve parking spaces close to entrances.
-While a few states have designed their own handicapped parking signs, most states use the Federal R7-8 handicap parking sign.
+Perhaps the most recognizable way we assure access to public facilities and businesses for persons with disabilities is by using a handicapped parking sign to reserve parking spaces close to entrances.
+While a few states have designed their own disabled parking sign, most states use the Federal R7-8 handicap parking sign.

 The R7-8 Federal Handicap Parking Sign and Van Accessible Sign